reubenfirmin/lucifer/README.md

-# lucifer 0.1
+# lucifer 0.2

 The goal of this tool is to parse **lsof** output, and provide useful summarization.
+PRs welcomed.

 ## reports